Excerpts from a lecture given on February 12, 1991 in Los Angeles, CA

 This center is very enduring.
 It is made of two parts.
 One is physical, one is electromagnetic.
 It is one organ which has its own electromagnetic wavelength and composition.
-There are millions of words we say: “Open your heart,” “I hate you from the very bottom of my heart,” (now what you do with the top I don't know).
-“My heart goes out to you.”
+There are millions of words we say: “Open your heart,” “I hate you from the very bottom of my heart,” “My heart goes out to you.”

 Passion and Compassion

 There are millions of expressions which relate to the heart, but still we mess up our life, mostly because of heart, because this center controls passion.
 Anytime passion is not controlled with human intuition, it will bring destruction.
 It's a law which I can't change.
 I am not against passion, but ninety percent in your life, your pain comes from passion, not from compassion.
 And ninety percent you have no intuition with your passion.

 Passion you must have, but passion minus intuition is self-destruction, period.
 It can be so destructive that you will start condemning yourself.
 Sometime, overleaping passions make human miseries so magnified, that people have gone lunatic.

 When you feel negative, to say negative is a release.
 When you feel negative and you don't say negative, it is a stress.
 It's such a heavy stress; I think a saint will crack under it.
 When you read through your negative mind, which is automatic and totally essential and gives your life protection, the only way you can feel negative and not act under it, is if you can chew it and digest it.
 Do you understand that pressure on you?